-You’ll also need to consider the flow rate.
-The 24kw is low, at 9.8 litres per minute.
+And, you’ll need to consider the flow rates.
+The 24kW is low, at 9.8 litres per minute.
 This rises to 11.5 litres per minute for the Duo Tec 28.
 But, if that’s still not enough, you can jump to the Duo Tec 33, which provides a massive 13.5 litres per minute.

 This might seem vague, but no property is the same.
 Feel free to get a general gauge of what size boiler you need here.

 Another good option is to use Heatable’s boiler calculator, especially if you’d prefer a Worcester Bosch.
 Using their clickable multiple choice tool, you’ll get recommended boilers on screen, including installation costs.

 The great thing about Heatable is they concentrate on technology rather than salespeople and house visits, and this helps keep boiler installation prices low.